chichke/Level1/README.md

 Have fun reading this code, I **hope** it will suit you well.

-The design is very simple no futuristics animations were yet implemented
+The design is very simple no futuristic animations were still implemented

 **What I've Done**
 + Handle Error Message